Beamlines guide the light

-Four large experimental halls will be located around the 2300-metre-long PETRA IV storage ring.
-In these halls, the synchrotron radiation will be guided through beamlines to the measuring stations.
-In total, up to 35 beamlines will be built for PETRA IV.
-The measuring stations offer optimal experimental conditions for very different research and development projects.
+The measuring stations at the end of the beamlines offer optimal experimental conditions for a wide variety of research and development projects.
 Some measuring stations are specialised in the analysis of biomolecules, others in the investigation of new high-tech materials.
-Still others enable the precise investigation of nanomaterials or minerals from the Earth’s interior.
+Still others enable the precise analysis of nanomaterials or minerals from the earth's interior.

-Powerful and precise: the new beamlines
+Powerful and precise: PETRA's new beamlines

 This beamline will generate high-energy X-rays that can penetrate particularly deep inside material samples.
 This will make it possible, for example, to observe in detail how a battery charges and discharges.
 Such findings could lead to storage materials with a longer-lasting performance.